OSAdams/OSAdams/README.md

 I am a Full-stack Web Developer from the Oakland County area in Michigan

-My passion lies in solving challenging problems and providing an excellent user experience.
+My passion lies in solving challenging problems while providing an excellent product.
 I am always looking to expand my knowledge and skillsets.
 I am effective both working as an individual and as a team.

 In my free time; I love to golf, practice cosmology, read books, and jam out to music!